Chickenandrice/BlackJack-Optimizer/README.md

 1.  a testing platform that allows users to modify and test their strategy

     - Users can backtest their strategy by using the simulate_game.py script to test their strategy and see it visualized on a plot, which gets created from a database.
-    - Users can see information about each hand that is played as well as overall statistics regarding a simulation.
+    - Users can see information about each hand that is played as well as general statistics regarding a simulation.

 2.  a real game simulation

     - This is a stand alone part of the project that just tests certain player methods to ensure it works; it doubles as a fully functional blackjack game you can play in the command line.
+    - Open up a terminal and type in 'python real_game_simulation.py' to run the simulation.

 ## General Assumptions: